In $8 billion Samsung bid, some Koreans break ranks to side with foreign activist

-Hundreds of Samsung C&T Corp’s 000830.KS small stakeholders have converged on a public web forum in recent days to protest what they say is a low-ball all-stock takeover offer from Cheil Industries Inc (028260.KS), an affiliate of Samsung Group and the conglomerate’s de facto holding company.
+Hundreds of Samsung C&T Corp’s small stakeholders have converged on a public web forum in recent days to protest what they say is a low-ball all-stock takeover offer from Cheil Industries Inc, an affiliate of Samsung Group and the conglomerate’s de facto holding company.

 The online protest is unusual in a culture where South Korea’s big family-controlled conglomerates, or chaebol, are seen as pillars of the country’s economy and typically get their way.
 Simply appealing to a sense of patriotism to get a deal done is no longer acceptable, the protesting investors say.